 FAQ’s

-Q: What is the origin of the term ‘Oxbow’ in relation to rivers?
+Q: What is the origin of the term ‘Oxbow’ about rivers?

 A: The term ‘oxbow’ comes from the resemblance of meandering river curves to a U-shaped metal piece commonly used in farming, known as an ‘oxbow’.
 ‘Oxbow Bend’ is a term that signifies significant river locations that follow this U-shaped bend.